Lethal injection: Pancuronium bromide (Pavulon)

 The typical dose for pancuronium bromide in capital punishment by lethal injection is 0.2 mg/kg and the duration of paralysis is around 4 to 8 hours.
 Paralysis of respiratory muscles will lead to death in a considerably shorter time.

-Other drugs in use are succinylcholine chloride and tubocurarine chloride.

 Pancuronium bromide is a derivative of the alkaloid malouetine from the plant Malouetia bequaertiana.

+Instead of pancuronium, other drugs in use are succinylcholine chloride and tubocurarine chloride.